mermaid-js/mermaid/docs/index.md

 </tr>
 </table>

-Play with mermaid using this [editor](http://danielmschmidt.github.io/mermaid-demo/).
+Play with mermaid using this [editor](http://danielmschmidt.github.io/mermaid-demo/) or this [live editor](live_editor).
 You can also look at mermaid in action using [jsbin](http://jsbin.com/faxunexeku/1/edit?html,output).

 ## Further reading